-- a) To maintain consolidated Interest Coverage Ratio (The ratio of EBITDA\ to Net Finance Charges for the Relevant Period) of at least 2x (two times), calculated for the Relevant Period at the end of each quarter; - b) To maintain consolidated Equity Ratio (Ratio of Adjusted Equity (the aggregate book value of the Group's total equity on a consolidated basis, increased by Subordinated Debt, according to the most recent Financial Report) to consolidated assets of the Group calculated according to the most recent Financial Report) at least 30% (thirty per cent) calculated for the Relevant Period at the end of each quarter; - c) To maintain Inventory Coverage Ratio (The ratio of Pledged Inventory plus consolidated Cash and Cash Equivalents of the Group divided by the Secured Financial Indebtedness) for the Collateral Provider of at least 1.5x (one point five times), calculated for the Relevant Period at the end of each quarter.
+- a) To maintain consolidated Collateral Coverage Ratio (The ratio of Collateral Value plus Adjusted Cash divided by Secured Financial Indebtedness) of at least 1.3x (one point three times) calculated for the Relevant Period at the end of each quarter; - b) To maintain consolidated Capitalization Ratio (The ratio of Adjusted Equity to consolidated assets of the Group) at least 30% (thirty percent) calculated for the Relevant Period at the end of each quarter; - c) To maintain consolidated Debt Service Coverage Ratio (Measures the ability of the Group to service its Financial Indebtedness and is calculated as EBITDA divided by Debt Service Charges over the Relevant Period.) of at least 1.2x (one point two times), calculated for the Relevant Period at the end of each quarter.